UK helps employers with slow phase-in of job shield costs

 "Without such assistance, and soon, many businesses will simply shut up shop, resulting in the mass unemployment the chancellor has sought to avoid these past two months," he said.

-Carolyn Fairbairn, head of the Confederation of British Industry, said the changes would aid the economy's recovery.

-However, the cost of two income programmes was now likely to shoot past 100 billion pounds ($123 billion), the Institute for Fiscal Studies, a think tank, said, about as much as for the National Health Service over the same March-October period.
+The cost of the two income programmes was now likely to shoot past 100 billion pounds, the Institute for Fiscal Studies, a think tank, said, about as much as for the National Health Service over the same March-October period.

-Sunak declined to comment on whether he plans to bring forward his next budget statement, due in the autumn, in which he will spell out how he will tackle Britain's surging debt.
+Sunak declined to say whether he would bring forward his next budget statement, due in the autumn, to spell out how he will tackle Britain's surging debt.

 BIG HELP, BIG COST